At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 We have two aid stations.
 Our aid stations will put a smile on your face and refuel you in your lowest moments of the ride.

-At Aid1, we will have:
+At the aid stations, we will have:

 - Food, water, lots of other goodies